Western Sydney Wanderers FC: Locations

 On 26 July 2012, it was officially announced that Parramatta Stadium would be the home ground of the club for all its home games.
 Lyall Gorman, the club's Chairman, acknowledged that the feedback he had received from the fan forums was in favour of a single home ground and that the club must be based in the Greater Western Sydney.
 Parramatta Stadium was seen as ideal compared to other alternatives at Sydney Olympic Park, Penrith or Campbelltown as its rectangular size is better suited for games, and it has a capacity of over 20,000.
 The prospect of the club one day owning its own stadium was also initially brought up.
 During Western Sydney Wanderers home games, the stadium is commonly referred to as "Wanderland".
 Named after the team name and reference to former theme park in Western Sydney, Wonderland.

 Since 2010 plans to redevelop Parramatta Stadium were in the works, with some smaller expansion taking place.
 With soccer being played year-round at Parramatta Stadium by Western Sydney Wanderers and the Parramatta Eels rugby league club, the potential for an upgrade and expansion of the stadium was heightened.
 By mid-2015 a refurbishment of corporate facilities, player facilities and stadium amenities had been complete, while a decision to increase the capacity to the ground had stalled.

 In September 2015, the state government announced that the stadium would be demolished and replaced with the Western Sydney Stadium, a new 30,000 seat boutique venue on the same site.
 Construction was completed by 2019 with the official opening on 14 April 2019.
 During the construction period home games were shifted for three seasons to a combination of Sydney Showground Stadium, a 25,000 seat oval-configured stadium and Stadium Australia, an 83,000 seat rectangular venue, both of which are located in Sydney Olympic Park.

 Campbelltown Stadium is a sporadically used stadium for the Wanderers.
 The stadium has hosted two A-League games between the Wanderers & the Newcastle Jets, an FFA Cup game against Wellington Phoenix, and all 3 home matches of the 2017 AFC Champions League Group Stage.
 Penrith Stadium hosted a Wanderers pre-season game against Adelaide United in 2013, an A-League game against Wellington Phoenix & an FFA Cup game against Brisbane Roar in 2015, and also sees occasional use by the Women's W-League team.
 Marconi Stadium was another venue used for pre-season fixtures, Women & Youth team matches.

-The Blacktown International Sportspark is a regular venue for the W-League and Youth League teams, with the club sharing the boutique stadium with Blacktown Spartans FC.
-In 2019, the club opened the Wanderers Centre Of Football, a $15 million facility with a boutique stadium that replicates the playing surface of the Western Sydney Stadium.
+The Blacktown International Sportspark is a regular venue for the W-League and Youth League teams, with the club sharing the boutique stadium with Blacktown Spartans FC before the club training facility opened.
+In 2019, the club opened the Wanderers Centre of Football, a $15 million facility with a boutique stadium (Wanderers Football Park) that replicates the playing surface of the Western Sydney Stadium.
 The W-League team played its first game there on 2 January 2021, winning the match 2–1 against the Newcastle Jets.